basti564/DreamGrid/README.md

 ## Known Issues

-Please note that the following issues were already present in the original launcher and may not exist on Pico:
+Please note that the following issues were already present in the original pilauncher

+### General
+- Deleting the last remaining group crashes the app.
+### Oculus
 - Resizing can cause a black screen when launched via Android Studio or replaced Explore.
-- Relaunching the activity repeatedly via Android Studio breaks icons permanently.
-- Deleting the last remaining group crashes the app.
 - Sometimes unable to move icons.

 ## Compiling the Launcher